Redpill-Linpro/alfresco-contentstripper/README.md

 The content paths listed are
  * All content in Company Home/Data Dictionary
+ * The keystore file stored in system store that is validated during repository bootstrap
+ * The Alfresco license file - if present.
  * All preference values of all users
+ * All surf-configuration nodes, ie dashboard configurations.
  * If a site is provided: all content in the site

  The tool is exposed as a webscript on /alfresco/service/admin/excludelist you could also add the optional parameter site to